sorskoot/RunesOfTheDeep/Idea.md

 - Remnants of machinery or contraptions: Puzzle pieces for unlocking secret passages or activating hidden mechanisms within the stronghold
 - Bones and skulls of fallen creatures or dwarves: Evidence of previous battles fought in the depths of Ironforge Mountains
 - Ores; Can be used to upgrade weapons, tools and shields.

+### Technical
+Every room gets a seed assigned when it is generated.
+Everything in the room will be randomly placed using that seed.
+This (should) mean that it is safe to delete every when the room is exited, because it will generate exactly the same as before because it is using the same seed.
+Also, when saving the game, only the seed needs to be saved.
+The only problem here might arise when the game is updated, and changed, when the player reloads the game.

 ## XI.
 Dungeon and Story